Written on Dec 7, 2022 4:44:07 PM

 3: Steering and Suspension

-Routine vehicle maintenance is the best way to prevent steering and suspension issues that could contribute to a crash.
-If your vehicle’s due for a full inspection, it’s important to get that inspection done and get a report so you know if there are any issues with your steering, suspension, transmission, or engine.
+Routine vehicle maintenance is the best way to prevent steering and suspension issues that could contribute to a car crash.
+If your vehicle’s due for a full inspection, it’s important to have that inspection done and get a report so you know if there are any issues with your steering, suspension, transmission, or engine.

 It may pay to ask your mechanic if they’ll give you a free OBD-II system check.
 This is a check where the mechanic hooks up your vehicle’s onboard diagnostics system to a specialized computer to check for certain error codes.

-In low visibility conditions, such as nighttime, foggy roads, or during storms, it becomes much harder to see other vehicles on the road.
+In low-visibility conditions, such as nighttime, foggy roads, or during storms, it becomes much harder to see other vehicles on the road.

 Headlights and taillights increase visibility significantly, showing you not only more of the road, but making it so that other drivers are better able to see your vehicle too.
-Bust vehicle lights make your car much harder to see in the dark or in inclement weather, increasing your risk of getting rear-ended or sideswiped.
+Broken vehicle lights make your car much harder to see in the dark or in inclement weather, increasing your risk of getting rear-ended or sideswiped.

 Vehicle lights are important even on a clear day.
 Turn signals (a.k.a. blinkers) let other drivers know when you’re preparing to change lanes or slow down for a turn.
 Without working blinkers, your lane changes are made unannounced.

-This increases the risk that other drivers may not be able to tell where you’re going; which also increases your accident risk during a lane change or turn.
+This increases the risk that other drivers may not be able to tell where you’re going; which also increases your car accident risk during a lane change or turn.

 5: Windshield Wipers